NextFire-N7/yuru-new-horizons/README.md

 ## Play the game

 A compiled JAR of the game is available as [pipeline](https://github.com/NextFire/yuru-new-horizons/actions) artifact.
+On macOS it will only work when the JVM is run with the `-XstartOnFirstThread` argument.

-You can also play the web version of the game directly [here](https://nextfire.github.io/yuru-new-horizons/).
+You can also play the web version of the game directly [here](https://nextfire.github.io/yuru-new-horizons/) (might be buggy).

 ## Compilation